vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/depots/Get-VCFDepotCredential.md

 ## Description

-Retrieves the configurations for the depot configured in the SDDC Manager instance.
+The `Get-VCFDepotCredential` cmdlet retrieves the configurations for the depot configured in the SDDC Manager instance.

 ## Examples